celestiaorg/celestia-app/docs/architecture/adr-004-qgb-relayer-security.md

 ## Alternative Approaches

-### More  synchrony : Deploy the QGB contract with a data commitment window
+### More synchrony: Deploy the QGB contract with a data commitment window

-When deploying the QGB  contract,  also  set the data commitment window,  ie, the number of blocks between the `beginBlock` and `endBlock` of each data  commitment confirm.
+When deploying the QGB  contract,  also set the data commitment window,  ie, the number of blocks between the `beginBlock` and `endBlock` of each data commitment confirms.

 Then, update the QGB contract to check when receiving a new valset if the latest relayed data commitment height is >= new valset height - data commitment window.